OkapiLib/OkapiLib/docs-dev/content/motionProfile/mpConsumerParams.md

 # MPConsumerParams

-The `MPConsumerParams` class encapsulates the parmaeters an `MPConsumer` takes.
+The `MPConsumerParams` class encapsulates the parameters an `MPConsumer` takes.

 ## Constructor